Enclave-Software/Enclave-Messenger/README.md

 # No Internet Required
  - Made for places where internet often goes down!

-# Privacy Forever
- - Your data is not stored on our servers!

 # Flexible
  - Encsms cam be installed on any device because it runs on android!